 Not all hope is lost, though.
 There are numerous ways to get rid of dead stocks if it’s an idea you’re open to.
 For example, you can offer free shipping and discounts to shoppers to offload some stocks to them.
 Ensure that discounted items are visible the moment shoppers enter your site in order for them to get attracted to it even though they have other items in mind.
 This is a hidden cost commonly ignored by business owners, so pay attention.
 The fact that those items are offered on a huge discount means that you won’t make the profit margin you initially planned had it been sold at its expected cost.

-It helps you save on inventory storage costs
+- It helps you save on inventory storage costs.

-Inventory storage costs fluctuate depending on how many items you’re storing and how fast they’re sold.
+Inventory storage costs fluctuate depending on how many items you’re storing and how fast they’re selling.
 If your jewelry pieces are difficult to sell, your inventory storage costs could add up.
 For instance, if you’re selling jewelry on Amazon and using Fulfilment by Amazon (FBA), your inventory storage fee will depend on the size of your product when properly packaged and it must be in accordance with Amazon’s product preparation requirements.

 These requirements include instructions for jewelry pouches, boxes, and protective bags for high-value jewelry.
 Monthly inventory storage fees are charged per cubic foot and the costs may be subject to seasonal variations.
 Do note that long-term storage fees for items that remain unsold after a year are charged on top of the monthly inventory storage fee.
-This shows that your inventory storage cost goes up for every month of unsold jewelry piece.
+This shows that your inventory storage cost goes up for every month of the unsold jewelry piece.

 In the end, you’ll end up paying more for storage when you could have diverted that money towards your business growth.
 This is also true for independent jewelers who may have rented spaces to warehouse their items.
 You also have to consider unexpected costs that may arise such as the costs involved as a result of sneak theft and/or internal theft.
 Overall, setting an inventory goal accompanied with the right budgeting process would help you avoid any of these unnecessary financial burdens.

-It leads to improved cash flow management
+- It leads to improved cash flow management.

 A strong inventory management system highly likely leads to a strong positive cash flow.
 This is an indication of the critical relationship between your inventory and your cash flow.
 When you have overstocked on unsold items, it interrupts what could have been a healthy flow of cash into your business, not to mention the additional expenditures that may come with overstocked supplies.

 The same applies when you have miscalculated the demands.
 For instance, if you only had enough supplies to make 10 pairs of ‘cool-girl’ pearl earrings, but the demand was two times higher than that, you missed out on making larger profits, which reduced your inflow.
-Hence, a systematic inventory management prevents you from hurting your cash flow – not forgetting that a strong, positive cash flow is a good indicator of a healthy business.
+Hence, systematic inventory management prevents you from hurting your cash flow – not forgetting that strong, positive cash flow is a good indicator of a healthy business.

-6 Essential Techniques to Maximize Your Performance
+6 Essential Techniques to Maximize Your Jewelry Inventory Performance

 The first step to an efficient and effective jewelry inventory management is to organize all your stocked products and labeling it properly in a manner you’re most comfortable with.
-Don’t forget to assign a barcode and/or a stock keeping unit (SKU) number to each item to help you track inventory easily.
+Don’t forget to assign a barcode and/or a stock-keeping unit (SKU) number to each item to help you track inventory easily.
 This will also keep you from overstocking and make spotting missing items a breeze.
 Once you’ve assigned a SKU number, organize, track, and manage your inventory according to any of the classifications you’re most agreeable with below.

 - by category